Woh Hup Holdings Pte Ltd

 Woh Hup have a low appetite towards tax risk.
 Woh Hup is committed to compliance with the tax laws and practices in each country in which its group operates, including the United Kingdom.
 This includes the disclosure of all relevant facts and circumstances to the tax authorities.

-Effective risk management
+Effective risk management and governance

 The Group takes a conservative approach to tax risk by ensuring that reasonable care is applied in relation to all processes which could materially affect its compliance with its tax obligations.
 External tax advisers are used for tax compliance matters and in determining the tax consequences of significant transactions.